technofocus-pte/agntcAIaccdepth/Day 1/Day-1-Build-Agents-with-Copilot-Studio/Ex-1-Explore-Copilot-Studio-Agent-Builder.md

 In this lab, you will explore the Image Generator capability powered by Microsoft Designer within the Microsoft 365 Copilot app.
 This feature enables declarative agents to generate visually appealing and contextually relevant images from user prompts.
 By navigating through the Copilot interface, you'll learn how to create graphics such as scenic illustrations and event flyers by simply entering descriptive text.
 The lab guides you through signing into the Microsoft 365 Copilot app, accessing the Visual Creator, and experimenting with real-world examples to experience the ease and creativity of AI-driven image generation.

-## Overview of Copilot Studio agent builder
+## Overview of Copilot Studio lite experience

-The Copilot Studio agent builder in Microsoft 365 Copilot enables you to build agents (also known as [declarative agents](https://learn.microsoft.com/en-us/microsoft-365-copilot/extensibility/overview-declarative-agent)) for Microsoft 365 Copilot easily and quickly.
+The Copilot Studio lite experience in Microsoft 365 Copilot enables you to build agents (also known as [declarative agents](https://learn.microsoft.com/en-us/microsoft-365-copilot/extensibility/overview-declarative-agent)) for Microsoft 365 Copilot easily and quickly.

-Copilot Studio agent builder offers an immediate, interactive AI development experience within Microsoft 365 Copilot, which is perfect for quick and straightforward projects.
+Copilot Studio lite experience offers an immediate, interactive AI development experience within Microsoft 365 Copilot, which is perfect for quick and straightforward projects.
 If you need more advanced capabilities like Actions to integrate external services, we recommend that you use the full Microsoft Copilot Studio, which provides a comprehensive set of tools and features for more complex requirements.

-Use the Copilot Studio agent builder to create and customize agents that can be used with Microsoft 365 Copilot to cover scenario-specific use cases, such as:
+Use the Copilot Studio lite experience to create and customize agents that can be used with Microsoft 365 Copilot to cover scenario-specific use cases, such as:

   - An agent that provides writing or presentation coaching tailored to organizational standards.
   - A team onboarding agent that responds with specific information about the user's new team and helps them complete onboarding tasks.